timnetworks/cfk-skeleton-structure/README.md

 **Fundraise**

-Host your own fundraising campaign for Change for Kids and rally your family and friends to you.
+Host your own fundraising campaign for Change for Kids and rally your family and friends to donate.

 ## Partners